ViktorPopp/LearnAssembly/README.md

 # Full x64 Assembly Course
 In this tutorial will you learn how to write 64-bit assembly.
-Most of what's learned in this tutorial will also be able to be used for 32-bit.
-This tutorial is Linux only but you can use WSL or Cygwin on windows
+Most of what you learn in this tutorial will also be able to be used for 32-bit.
+This tutorial is Linux only but you can use WSL or Cygwin on Windows.
+You will also need to know the basics of a compiled language like C/C++ or Rust.

 ## Chapters
 1. [Installation](chapters/1_installation/README.md)